-Last weekend I attended a conference at a facility that had those sinks and soap dispensers in the bathrooms that you simply wave your hand under to activate the dispensing of soap and the flowing of water.
+I recently attended a conference at a facility that had those sinks and soap dispensers in the bathrooms that you simply wave your hand under to activate the dispensing of soap and the flowing of water.
 They are supposed to reduce the transmission of germs since there are no knobs to touch.
-It is an ingenious idea and I am sure it really does keep us all healthier in the physical sense, but last weekend it destroyed my self-esteem.
+It is an ingenious idea, and I am sure it really does keep us all healthier in the physical sense.
+However, on this occasion it destroyed my self-esteem.

 There I was, just wanting to do the usual thing of washing my hands after using the restroom.
 I approached the sink and surveyed the situation.
 Noticing no knobs, I quickly realized these were automated.
 “No problem,” I thought to myself.
 “I use these at airports all the time.”